LukeBailey181/bigger_and_faster/README.md

 Repeat the above for the `search_and_eval.sh` script.

-Finally, go to the script directory and edit the `search.sh` file to reflect the correct values for the following variables:
+Finally, go to the script directory and edit the `run_search.sh` file to reflect the correct values for the following variables:

-TYPE: "ptq" for quantized search, "fp" for baseline floating point search
+TYPE: "ptq" for quantized search, "fp" for baseline floating point search \
-LATENCY_CONSTRAINT: The latency constraint for the search
+LATENCY_CONSTRAINT: The latency constraint for the search \

+Finally run `run_search.sh`.